awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

 **Possible fixes:** The easiest solution is to edit the policy statement for your service role as detailed in [Add permissions to the CodePipeline service role](security-iam.md#how-to-update-role-new-services)\.

-After you apply the edited policy, follow the steps in [Start a pipeline manually in AWS CodePipeline](pipelines-rerun-manually.md) to manually rerun any pipelines that use Elastic Beanstalk\.
+After you apply the edited policy, follow the steps in [Start a pipeline manually](pipelines-rerun-manually.md) to manually rerun any pipelines that use Elastic Beanstalk\.

 Depending on your security needs, you can modify the permissions in other ways, too\.